Here’s an internet story that happens a million times a day.

 The last few years have seen a usability trend called the “fat footer,” which means adding more than just the standard items listed above, starting with navigation.

 Footers now often contain the same links you’d find in a “mega-menu” dropdown in the header navigation.
-But this doesn’t necessarily save a visitor falling down your page.
+But this doesn’t necessarily save a visitor from falling down your page.
 Remember, these are visitors who didn’t find what they were looking for above.

 Here are a few sources of ideas for footer navigation: